 - 1 teaspoon whole cumin seeds

-- Preheat the oven to 425 degrees Fahrenheit.
+- To roast the cauliflower: Preheat the oven to 425 degrees Fahrenheit.
 Toss cauliflower florets with olive oil and spices.

 - Spread the mixture evenly in a single layer on a large baking sheet.